JungsikOh/jungsikoh.github.io/_posts/2024-08-01-AABB-and-Rotaion-Matrix.md

 ---
 layout: post
-title: "Effects of Rotation Matrix on AABB"
+title: Effects of Rotation Matrix on AABB
-description: "About AABB And Rotation Matrix"
+description: About AABB And Rotation Matrix
 date: 2024-08-01
-tags: AABB Matrix Graphics
+tags:
+  - Math
 comments: true
 use_math: true
 ---